maraf/dotnet-wasm-react/README.md

-# .NET on WASM in a react component
+# .NET on WASM in a React component

 This sample shows how to use .NET on WASM integrated into a React application.
 It goes one step further and extract the react component into a reusable package.